mycpphurts/FDGBugReport/README.md

 (If possible add images and/or videos on how it happened.)

 # Notice:
-FDG is Still in beta, Errors may occur and all commands are subject to change, refer to `/changelog` to a list of changes (before I add one here)
+- FDG is Still in beta, Errors may occur and all commands are subject to change, refer to `/changelog` to a list of changes (before I add one here)

+- If you're suggesting ideas, make sure they follow bot [Discord's Guidelines](https://discord.com/guidelines) and [Github's Guidelines](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines)